We Found the Best Private South Africa Wine Tour (Review)

 Breakfast at Cape Vue Country House in Franschhoek, South Africa

-We ate a big breakfast first at our hotel, Cape Vue Country House.
+We started the day with a hearty breakfast at our hotel, Cape Vue Country House, to fuel up for all the wine ahead.

 \